hyperpower/CarpioPlus/include/geometry/operation/boolean/README.md

 Following tables show the functions which have been implemented

+- :ballot_box_with_check: : good to go
+- :construction: : working in progress
+- :negative_squared_cross_mark: : can't be implemented

 ## Table of Intersection
 |          |        Segment          |  Box         | Line         |
 |----------|:-----------------------:|--------------|--------------|